NRCHKB/node-red-contrib-homekit-docker/README.md

 sudo reboot
 ```

-6) To test if your Docker install went well:
+6) To test if your Docker installation went well:

 ```bash
 docker run --rm hello-world